The way you obtain your Intel® Processor can help determine your warranty eligibility.

 Four common ways to purchase Intel® Processors:

-- As a genuine boxed processor from an Intel Authorized Distributor (IAD).
+- As a genuine boxed processor from an Intel® Authorized Distributor.

-IADs sell Intel® processors in clearly marked boxes from Intel.
+Intel Authorized Distributors sell Intel processors in clearly marked boxes from Intel.
 We refer to these processors as boxed processors.
-They typically carry a three-year warranty.
+They typically carry a three-year warranty

 - As custom built-to-order systems from an Intel Technology Provider Program Member.